AhmedSamymoh/AutoPark-PilotAssist/README.md

 ## Contributing

-We welcome contributions from the community to enhance and improve AutoPilot ParkAssist.
-If you have ideas, bug fixes, or new features to propose, please follow the guidelines in the [Contribution Guide](CONTRIBUTING.md).
+We welcome contributions to enhance and improve the Project.
+If you have ideas, bug fixes, or new features to propose, Please feel free to open issues or pull requests to help improve.

 ## License

-AutoPilot ParkAssist is released under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for your projects.
+AutoPilot ParkAssist is released under the [MIT License](LICENSE)

 ---

-**Note:** The provided Arduino code (`ManualPhaseParkAssistV0.ino`) is part of Version Zero of the project.
-Check for updates and newer versions on the [project repository](https://github.com/AhmedSamymoh/AutoPilot-ParkAssist).